dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 filename in the log output by using the search box on the top right of the log output.

+If the use case fails in GitHub Actions but runs successfully in the user's environment, potential reasons include:

+- Errors providing input data (see :ref:`use_case_input_data`)
+- Using hard-coded paths from the user's machine
+- Referencing variables set in the user's configuration file or local environment
+- Memory usuage of the use case exceeds the available memory in hte Github Actions environment

+Github Actions has `limited memory <https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources>`_ available and will cause the use case to fail when exceeded.
+A failure caused by exceeding the memory allocation in a Python Embedding script may result in an unclear error message.
+If you suspect that this is the case, consider utilizing a Python memory profiler to check the Python script's memory usage.
+If your use case exceeds the limit, try to pare down the data held in memory and use less memory intensive Python routines.

+If memory mitigation cannot move the use case’s memory usage below the Github Actions limit, see :ref:`exceeded-Github-Actions` for next steps.

 Verify that the use case ran in a reasonable amount of time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^